gfax/rbot-junkyard/README.md

 ##TODO

 ###Bugs
-* Test grab/pass some more (fixed?).
 * Check if player dies from a deflector attack before grabbing them!

 ###Features
-* ti command to see amount of time played
 * Achievements:
  * Bee Bonus: kill someone with bees
  * Close Call Bonus: 1 health left